-Government proposals to combat the ‘radicalisation’ of young men at the hands of online influencers like Andrew Tate by categorising the vague and potentially capacious term “misogyny” as a form of extremism risk becoming a form of thought policing, critics have warned (Mail on Sunday).
+Labour’s proposals to combat the ‘radicalisation’ of young men at the hands of online influencers like Andrew Tate by categorising misogyny as extremism risks becoming a form of thought policing.

 Last year, the government-commissioned Independent Review of Prevent by Sir William Shawcross accused Prevent of a “loss of focus” and warned the public were increasingly at risk because the body had become distracted by far-Right and mental health cases rather than concentrating on Islamists.